StevenBlack/hosts/readme_template.md

 `--ip nnn.nnn.nnn.nnn`, `--i nnn.nnn.nnn.nnn`: the IP address to use as the target.
 Default is `0.0.0.0`.

 `--extensions ext1 ext2 ext3`, `-e ext1 ext2 ext3`: the names of subfolders below the `extensions` folder containing
-other hosts collections to include.
+additional category-specific hosts files to include in the amalgamation.
 Example: `--extensions porn` or `-e porn`.

 `--help`, `-h`: display help.